Review updated February 27th, 2021

 – Smart TVs: Yes – Via casting only (only on Multiroom service)

 Although choosing a program to watch on Foxtel can be overwhelming – you might wish you had a few more sets of eyes – actually choosing a plan is relatively simple.
-There are just a few different choices to make.
+There are just a few choices to make.
 You’ll need to pick either ADSL or NBN (a choice which of course your address makes for you), but fortunately these offerings are largely the same.
-In addition, there are different plans and upgrades depending on whether you’re a new or existing customer.
-The real fun starts when choosing your Foxtel package – Entertainment, Drama, Sport or Platinum.
-Every package comes with a landline which gives you unlimited local and national calls.
+In addition, there are different plans and pricing depending on whether you’re a new or existing customer.
+Every bundle comes with an optional landline phone (for an extra $5/month) which gives you unlimited local and national calls.

 Last audited 30 April 2020